 Moreover, East Carolina University is open to people of all races and actively seeks to promote racial integration by recruiting and enrolling a larger number of minority students.
 East Carolina University is an equal opportunity/affirmative action employer."
-Policies regarding nondiscrimination and affirmative action are published in the Graduate Catalog only available online through the Graduate School's website (see http://catalog.ecu.edu/content.php?catoid=13&navoid=1015&hl=%22Affirmative+action%22&returnto=search#affirmative-action-obligations).
+Policies regarding nondiscrimination and affirmative action are published in the Graduate Catalog only available online through the Graduate School's website (see

+$\frac{http://catalog.ecu.edu/content.php?catoid=13\&navoid=1015\&hl=\%22Affirmative+action\%22\&returnto=search\#affirmative-action-obligations).}{$

 In addition, the "Affirmative Action/Equal Opportunity Policy," "Notion of Nondiscrimination," "Sexual Harassment Prevention Plan, Policy, and Grievance Procedure for Complaints of Sexual Harassment," and "Racial and Ethnic Harassment Policy" are published in the Graduate Catalog.
-All students are required to complete a diversity oath (Form Z) prior to the start of the MedFT program.
 The MedFT program is committed to multicultural and global humility and thus students should share any concerns (at any point throughout the program) pertaining to diversity awareness with their advisor so that resources can be extended to the student to assist with competency and/or diversity awareness/sensitivity.